 Buying books and reading books are two of my favourite things.
 I buy a lot of books, but I do read most of them.
-This is not a book blog, no reviews here, this is to keep me up to date on books I am reading this year, some projects and books I think might be interesting to buy in the future.
+This is not a book blog, no reviews here, this is to keep me up to date on books I am reading this year, some projects and books I think might be interesting to buy in the future of which I am keeping a list.

 Some time ago I was directed by my husband to a website where they had numbered some books that had languished on their shelves, but that they wanted to read, from 1 to 20.
 Each month they would select a number and the book would be read.
 Considering the number of books I had sitting on my shelves passing judgement on me, this seemed a good idea.
 So 20 books were selected and numbered and placed in a big box under the bed.
 Hence, these became known as the under the bed box books.
 It took me about two and half years to read these - the book chosen by a roll of a 20 sided dice.
 There were only three that I didn't finish.
 So I have adapted this to just six books, but it means I read the pile each year.
 Every odd month has a new book to read.